Automorphism groups of compact complex surfaces: Minimal surfaces

 \section{Minimal surfaces}

 In this section we recall the basic properties of compact complex surfaces.
 Everything here (as well as in \S\ref{section:automorphisms} below) is well known to experts, but in some important cases we provide proofs for the reader's convenience.
-Starting from this point we will always assume that our complex surfaces are connected.